Lochnivar/ashverse/world-building/AI-TOE-Option.md

 ## CHAPTER 2: CONFEDERATE ARMY - TO E AND OFFICERS

-**Hypothetical ToE for Longstreet's Army of Northern Virginia (March 1865):**
+**Hypothetical ToE for Longstreet's Army of Northern Virginia (February 1865):**
-Longstreet's ~48,000 men are rested, re-armed from Harrisburg raid, and dug-in.
+Longstreet's ~48,000 men are rested, re-armed from Pennsylvania raid, and dug-in.
 Formal corps structure maintained for defense.
+Longstreet knows Grant is coming – expects the desperate gamble.

 **Overall Structure:**
 - Total Strength: ~48,000 men (35,000 infantry, 10,000 cavalry/artillery, 3,000 support)